Free Things to Do that the Whole Family Will Enjoy!

 Like to skateboard?
 Check out the Jonathan Hatcher Skateboard Park next to the Columbus Civic Center.
 Open daily.
 Users under the age of 12 MUST be supervised by a parent or guardian.
 Skate at your own risk.

-Flat Rock Park –Slide down the rocks or go biking on marked trails at this beautiful park.
+Flat Rock Park –Slide down the rocks or go biking on marked trails at this beautiful local park located on Warm Springs Road.

 Columbus Aquatic Center